marcomuraro4/OBLIVION-BlackHole/README.md

   - Open another terminal tab, move to **node-server** directory and run `npm install` (keep it open as well)
   - Now, in **node-server** directory, run `node .` to boot the node server
   - Eventually, in **blackhole-app** directory, run `npm run serve` to serve the Vue App in the browser
-- SuperCollider: once the SuperCollider file "Universe_SoundScape.scd" is opened, the auditory scene can be simply started by executing the entire code (ctrl+enter).
+- SuperCollider: once the file `SoundCode/Universe_SoundScape.scd` is opened, the auditory scene can be simply started by executing the entire code (ctrl+enter).

 ## How to use